A Definition of Continual Reinforcement Learning: Continual Reinforcement Learning

-This means that an agent is a continual learning agent in an environment relative to a basis $\agentsbasis$ when its search over the base behaviors continues forever.
-Notice that such an agent might be considered a continual learner with respect to one basis but not another; it depends on the choice of basis.
-We explore this fact more in \cref{sec:crl_analysis}.
-By similar reasoning, we might understand an agent as convergent relative to a basis when it \textit{always reaches} that basis.
+This means that an agent is a continual learner in an environment relative to $\agentsbasis$ if the agent's search over $\agentsbasis$ continues forever.
+Notice that an agent might be considered a continual learner with respect to one basis but not another; we explore this fact more in \cref{sec:crl_analysis}.

-Then, using these tools, we formally define the CRL problem as follows.
+Then, using these tools, we formally define CRL as follows.

 \begin{mdframed} \begin{definition} Consider an RL problem $(\env, \valuef, \agents)$.
 Let $\agentsbasis \subset \agents$ be a basis such that $\agentsbasis \generates\agents$, and let $\agents^* = \argmax_{\agent \in \agents} \valuef(\agent, \env)$.
 We say $(\env, \valuef, \agents, \agentsbasis)$ defines a \textbf{CRL problem} if $\forall_{\agent^* \in \agents^*}\ \agent^* \not \reaches \agentsbasis$. \end{definition} \end{mdframed}